ctb/titus-blog/src/2015-ddd-and-open-science.rst

 ------------------------------------------------

-Something that I think was missing from the paper was an in-depth perspective of the role that open source, open data, and open science can play.
+Something that I think was missing from the paper was an in-depth perspective on the role that open source, open data, and open science can play.
 While these concepts were directly touched on in a few of the subsections - most of the tools described were open source, for example, and Michael Nielsen's excellent book `"Reinventing Discovery"